ten7/pantheon-deploy/README.md

 Where:

 * `pantheon_deploy.source.git_dir` is the path to locally cloned git repository from the external git host.
-Required.
-* `pantheon_deploy.source.git_branch` is the branch to use in the locally cloned git repository from the exteneral git host..
+It assumed that this repo is already cloned and on the expected branch for the deploy.
 Required.
 * `pantheon_deploy.build.npm_dir` is the path inside the repo to package.json.
 Optional, defaults to the `package.json` in the root of the repo.
 * `pantheon_deploy.build.npm_install_cmd` is the install command to use with `npm`, including switches.
 Optional, defaults to `ci`.
 * `pantheon_deploy.build.npm_build_script_name` is the name of the script to invoke with `npm run`.
 Optional, defaults to `build`.